patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 12, Nov 8th
 ### General Meeting Notes
+* NLP:
-* Having onboarded our new members and laid out what we need to accomplish before the end of the semester, we began tasking today.
+* * Having onboarded our new members and laid out what we need to accomplish before the end of the semester, we began tasking today.
-* We used the trello board to layout tasks.
+* * We used the trello board to layout tasks.
-* I began leading the integration team to workout the bugs from the big merge that remained, in addition to getting the primitives to work, and debugging them
+* * I began leading the integration team to workout the bugs from the big merge that remained, in addition to getting the primitives to work, and debugging them
-* Karthic began leading a team to explore our issue with the output layer
+* * Karthic began leading a team to explore our issue with the output layer
-* Devan began leading a team to debug NNLearner2
+* * Devan began leading a team to debug NNLearner2
-* Kevan would look at word embeddings
+* * Kevan would look at word embeddings

 ### Action Items
 Task | Current Status | Date Assigned | Date Resolved | Date Due |